THE PARLOR

 The Parlor is where the world gets built.

-Every engagement begins with a consultation — a conversation designed to find the structural problem beneath the symptom you came in with.
-Not a sales call.
-A diagnosis.
-The proposal that follows names what was found and recommends what needs to be built, in the order it needs to be built.
+Every engagement begins with a conversation designed to find the structural problem beneath the symptom you came in with.
+The following proposal outlines what was found and recommends what needs to be built, in the order it needs to be built.

-The work moves through the architecture of your brand — the story at its origin, the beliefs that give it doctrine, the language that makes it recognizable, the visual identity that makes it visible, the behavioral patterns that make it consistent, whether or not you're in the room.
+The work moves through the architecture of your brand — the story at its origin, the beliefs that give it doctrine, the language that makes it recognizable, the visual identity that makes it visible, and the behavioral patterns that keep it consistent, whether or not you're in the room.

 Each piece is built to hold the next one.
-The process is surgical and incremental.
 Nothing is decorative.
 Every deliverable has a defined purpose and earns its place in the system.

 This engagement is not for you if: